Hardware

 Finding the Arduino on Linux

-When connecting to the Arduino via USB, you should see the Arduino serial port appear as /dev/ttyACM0
+When connecting to the Arduino via USB, you should see the Arduino serial port appear as/dev/ttyACM0 (sometimes the number can be different, for example /dev/ttyACM1).
+Run:

 Finding the Arduino GPS Feather on Mac